 Bokashi Problems

-Remember, white mould is good, blue or green mould is bad.
+Remember, white mold is good, blue or green mold is bad.

 Bokashi vs Worm Farm